False Positives and Other Statistical Errors in Standard Analyses of Eye Movements in Reading: Materials and methods

 The model samples durations from log-normal distributions which resemble the distributions found in true eye-tracking measures more closely than normal distributions.
 All means and their standard deviations are therefore given as geometric means and geometric standard deviations.
 Note that the geometric mean is, like the arithmetic mean, on the milliseconds scale.
 However, the geometric standard deviation is dimensionless and therefore does not have a unit (unlike the ``arithmetic'' standard deviation which is measured in milliseconds).

 Once the parameters listed above are defined, the model generates eye-tracking measures in the following way: By-subject random intercepts ($u_j$, with $j$ ranging from 1 to \texttt{n.subjects}) and by-item random intercepts ($w_k$, with $k$ from 1 to \texttt{n.items}) are sampled from normal distributions with $\mu = 0$ and $\sigma = log(\texttt{sd.subjects})$ and $\sigma = log(\texttt{sd.items})$.
 First fixation durations $ffd_{jk}$ are then sampled from a log-normal distribution with $\mu = e^{ln(\texttt{mean.ffd}) + u_i + w_k}$ and $\sigma = \texttt{sd.ffd}$.
 Based on the parameter \texttt{p.refix}, the model determines whether or not there was a refixation in a trial.
 If yes, gaze duration was generated by sampling from the log-normal distribution defined by $\mu = \texttt{mean.gazediff}$ and $\sigma = \texttt{sd.gazediff}$ and by adding the result to the corresponding first fixation duration.
 If there was no refixation, the gaze duration was the same as the first fixation duration.
-Go-past times and total viewing times were calculated similarly.
+Go-past times and total viewing times were calculated in the same fashion.

-Each virtual subject was assigned to one of two lists of a Latin square design.
+Each virtual subject was assigned to one list of stimuli following a Latin square design as it would be done in a real experiment.
 Each iteration of the simulation tested seven different versions of the data set which differed in the size of the true effect that was added to all four eye-tracking measures.
+Effectively, we introduced the effect in first fixation duration and the later measures inherited it from that.
 Effects were added on the log-scale such that they had the desired size on the milliseconds scale.
-The true effect sizes were: 0, 2.5, 5, 10, 20, 40, and 80\,ms. The first version (without true effect) was used to determine the rate of false positives.
+The effect sizes were: 0, 2.5, 5, 10, 20, 40, and 80\,ms. The first version (without true effect) was used to determine the rate of false positives.
 The other versions (with true effect) were used to investigate statistical power.